 Hector, the owner of La Salamandra, a small bar with a wonderfully welcoming and relaxed atmosphere and a large terrace on a popular corner of Plaza Xuquer, has been a witness to the comings and goings of Valencian nightlife over the last thirty years.
 He believes that it was mass production that nearly killed Agua de Valencia off: “People realised it was getting more and more expensive and because the bars weren’t taking any care in its preparation and ingredients, it didn’t seem to taste very good anymore.
 Agua de Valencia is freshly squeezed oranges with the right mix of spirits and half-decent cava, the bars weren’t providing that, and don’t get me started on that bottled stuff they sell to tourists.” says Hector.

 In the Barrio de Ruzafa a classic place for Agua de Valencia is Cafè Tocado in C/Cadiz, a bar in the heart of the area with live music and theatre whose decoration puts you in mind of a “cabaret” from the ‘La Belle Epoque’.
 Like all the classic Agua de Valencia bars we’ve mentioned, they go for quality ingredients but this being Ruzafa, unlike the bars in the centre, they don’t attract so many tourists.
 They told us that although it is still a staple, other drinks have replaced Agua de Valencia in popularity: “It’s normally drunk by groups and couples, usually people over thirty, these days younger people tend to go for more fashionable drinks like caipirinhas or mojitos.
 Having said that the drink is a classic, we’ve always served it and it’s always been in demand.”

 So how do you make it?
-Every bar does it their own way, some add cava, and some don’t.
+Every bar does it their own way; some add cava and some don’t.
 Most places keep the exact recipe to themselves but we did pick up a few tips.
-Anywhere worth its salt will use freshly squeezed orange juice with sweet oranges so sugar is not necessary and a mixture of good quality white spirits.
+Anywhere worth its salt will use freshly squeezed orange juice with sweet oranges, so sugar is not necessary, plus a mixture of good quality white spirits.
 We were also told never to use orange-flavoured liqueurs like Cointreau or Curacao, as they don’t blend well with the orange juice.

 David Rhead and José Marín